wildlava/explore/README.md

   Python, Java, and Ruby versions now have a variable called "trs_compat" that controls this.

-  - New "fixed object" feature takes care of this.
+  - New "fixed object" feature takes care of the oil case to a degree.
+    - And new "action denied directive" feature does an even better job.

 ### General bugs/questions ###